October 14 & November 12, 2017

 Saturday, August 26, 2017

-During the Queens Library’s 31-Hour Summer Festival celebrating the end of summer at the Peninsula Library, we held a story circle to share neighborhood memories.
+During the Queens Library’s 31-Hour Summer Festival celebrating the end of summer at the Peninsula Library, the FBSP held a story circle to share neighborhood memories.
 MORE

 Sunday, April 23, 2017